AHRQ PSNet Annual Perspective: Impact of the COVID-19 Pandemic on Patient Safety

 Infection Prevention and Control

-Researchers identified early in the pandemic that some frontline staff have inadequate training to correctly don and doff PPE when caring for a patient with an infectious disease, and this shortfall can greatly increase the risk of infection transmission.
+Researchers identified early in the pandemic that some frontline staff have inadequate training to correctly don and doff PPE when caring for a patient with an infectious disease, and this shortfall can greatly increase the risk of infection.
 Infection prevention and control practices are critical components of the overall strategy to contain the spread of COVID-19 within healthcare facilities and reduce the risk of infection among healthcare personnel.
 However, adherence to these guidelines can be a challenge for workers, particularly during surges in the number of patients needing treatment.
 It is difficult for health workers to consistently comply with guidance that is complicated, ambiguous, and/or changing frequently.
 Additionally, a lack of support from management for workers attempting to adhere to the guidelines and a lack of available PPE can also limit the ability of well-intentioned workers to comply.
 Clear communication, sufficient supplies, training in the use of PPE and infection control principles and practices, and a supportive workplace safety culture all contribute to successful adherence.

 Mitigating Risks of Adverse Events